ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 	- Jordi, Adrian and Med sent feedback to the authors (=> answer needs to be sent to the list)
 	- Summary of major changes needs to be sent to the list (Med request => Richard, Kai, Roland will synch regarding response)
-	- Goal to provide responses to the feedback on the list by beginning of next week, before interims meeting
+	- Goal to provide responses to the feedback on the list at the beginning of next week, before interims meeting

 *2.3- Deployment